glennawatson/GitSMimeSign/README.md

 Disable=true
 ```

+### Optional: Configure Yubikey

+Export out a PFX file from the X.509 certificate.
+Make a backup in a safe location of this file, if someone gets it they can pretend to be you.

 #### Windows

 On windows you can use a [Yubikey Mini Smart Driver](https://support.yubico.com/support/solutions/articles/15000006456-yubikey-smart-card-deployment-guide#YubiKey_Minidriver_Installationies8o) but I found the YubiKey manager approach detailed below easier.